Antón Fraguas

+Life

 He was born in Insuela (Santiago de Loureiro, Cotobade), on 28 December 1905.
 His father was Manuel Fraguas Rodrigues, a single stonemason who emigrated to Niterói—capital of the state of Rio de Janeiro at the time, shortly before Fraguas was born.
 His mother was Teresa Fraguas Vázquez, also the daughter of a stonemason, was born in Listanco (Armeses, Maside) in 1873.

 He went to public school in Costa.

-His father came back from America in 1912, then married his mother and recognized his son on the 7th of August of that year.
+His father came back from America in 1912, then married his mother and recognized his son on 7 August of that year.
 In 1918, his parents decided to emigrate together to Brazil, where Antonio was meant to become a train driver, learning from his father's cousin.
 But the idea was reconsidered because of a teacher in Famelga (Augasantas), who saw his potencial to become a teacher.